 Speech analytics is a software technology that transcribes 100% of voice calls and derives deep insights, trends, and metrics from each call.
 It utilizes AI services including transcription, natural language processing, and speech technologies to understand, analyze, and derive insights from a voice conversation.
-These insights are then used to evaluate agent performance, assess customer experience, and monitor organization-wide strengths and shortcomings.
+These insights are then used to evaluate agent performance, assess customer experience, and monitor organization-wide strengths and shortcomings on every voice interaction.

 Data Processing: It uses a number of AI-services, including automatic speech recognition, transcription, and tonality-based sentiment analysis to analyze both the audio recording and call metadata.

-Analysis: Once the voice call is analyzed, speech analytics then categorizes, keyword spots, redacts (for compliance purposes), and reports its analysis of the call.
+Analysis: Once the call recordings are analyzed, speech analytics then categorizes, keyword spots, redacts (for compliance purposes), and reports its analysis of the call.

 Insights: The speech analytics platform then delivers detailed reporting on the analysis, including call quality, sentiment, agent performance, and compliance monitoring.